-The Certificate in Music Theatre provides the opportunity for Bienen School of Music students majoring in voice and School of Communication students majoring in theatre to create a second area of specialization.
+The Certificate in Music Theatre provides the opportunity for Bienen School of Music students majoring in voice and School of Communication students majoring in theatre to create a second area of specialization that is important to their development as musical theatre artists.
+For voice majors the program provides training in acting and other theatre courses.
+Theatre majors have weekly voice classes and exposure to other music offerings.